Zachary-Pearce/Pomegranate/.github/CODE_OF_CONDUCT.md

 **Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+**Consequence**: A warning for continued behaviour.
+Public or private aggression directed towards the people involed, including those enforcing the Code of Conduct, may lead to a temporary or permanent ban.

 ### 2. Temporary Ban